okriko/okriko/README.md

 <img src="./TD_Cover.png" width=30% height=30%>

-<b>The character that was made in Blender for “The Door” horror game, which is currently in development.<b>
+<b>The character that was made in Blender for “The Door” horror game which is currently in development.<b>
 Little is known about this person, so local old men whisper about them.

 <img src="./TD_Model.png" width=80% height=80%>